yuqing0304/DLM_exp/README.md

    git clone https://github.com/yuqing0304/DLM_exp.git
    cd DLM_exp
    ```
-4. Then, we can run a game, for example, communicating with an impatient listener using the verb-final language:
+4. Then, we can run a game, for example, communicating with an impatient listener (Impa) with the RNN architecture (rnn) using the verb-final language (final) of half meaning space (halfSM):
     ```bash
    cd DLM_exp_impa/DLM_halffinalSMrnnImpa
    sbatch run.sh
     ```

+## Explanations for parameters
+speaker_hidden_size/listener_hidden_size: Size of the hidden layers in the speaker/listener networks.
+meaning_embedding_dim/listener_embedding_size: Embedding size in the speaker/listener networks.
+word_dropout_p: The dropout rate for the input, interpreted as noise.

 ## Citation
 If you find this study useful in your research, please cite this paper: